Arnav92/GPT-Study-Generation/README.txt

 the epochs in "num_train_epochs" (training_args), but this is minimal, as the value is already quite high relative to the small dataset.
 A completely different pretrained model would be necessary to completely avoid this, but those usually aren't free and for the purposes of this experiment are not necessary.
+Nevertheless, I have experimented with providing the model other kinds of prompts more suitable for an LLM, like simple essay writing, and it produced satisfactory results after some parameter adjusting.
+Hence, even the current model can be quite useful when trained correctly.